Han-Gyuseung/5PG/docs/source/start/tutorial/free_energy.rst

 | -unit `eV` | `J`
 | default : `eV`

-| The option to select energy unit of data file and strain energy.
+| The option to select energy unit of input file and strain energy.

 ::